Nokia 7 Plus: Hardware

-The Nokia 7 Plus has a 6.0-inch LTPS IPS LCD display, Octa-core (4x2.2 GHz Kryo 260 & 4x1.8 GHz Kryo 260) Qualcomm Snapdragon 660 processor, 4 GB of RAM and 64 GB of internal storage that can be expanded using microSD cards up to 256 GB.
-The phone has a 3800 mAh Li-Ion battery, 13 MP rear camera with LED flash and 16 MP front-facing camera with auto-focus.
+The Nokia 7 Plus has a 6 inch (152mm) LTPS IPS LCD display, Octa-core (4x2.2 GHz Kryo 260 & 4x1.8 GHz Kryo 260) Qualcomm Snapdragon 660 processor, 4 GB of RAM and 64 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The phone has a 3800 mAh Li-ion battery, 13 MP rear camera with LED flash and 16 MP front-facing camera with auto-focus.
 It is available in Tempered Black/Copper, White/Copper colors.

 The phone is designed from a single block of 6000 series aluminium.

 As with other mid-range and top-range phones from Nokia, the Nokia 7 Plus features exclusive rear camera optics licensed from ZEISS.

 The NFC-area on the back of the phone is both smaller and weaker than comparable phones.
 The NFC area can be found to the left of the camera housing.

-The development of Nokia 7 plus began as early as 2017 by 31 December of the same year it was ready for release.
+The development of Nokia 7 Plus began as early as 2017 and by 31 December of the same year it was ready for release.

 Reception

 Reviews of the Nokia 7 Plus have been generally positive.

 Critics have praised its large display, battery life, and Android One software.
 Its design and build quality have also been praised.
 One reviewer called it the most promising Nokia smartphone "in years".

 Android Central praised its camera as being "one of the best" in its $400 price category, and added that the 7 Plus is "one of the best phones of the year".
 At the same time, the phone's slow camera processing speed was criticised.